Learn to Meditate and be Creative!

 I am a licensed and registered Occupational Therapist (OT) practicing in the city of Toronto.
 I developed Mindful Art Workshop in Toronto based on individual work with clients who were in crisis, working with them through periods of high stress and anxiety.

-At the time, I was researching mindfulness, biofeedback, health, nutrition and Buddhism.
-I felt that there had to be something to help clients cope with their high levels of stress and anxiety so I started accepting difficult referrals and started teaching clients some of the strategies that I’ve learned in my life to keep calm and find my centre in the middle of the storm.
+At the time, I was researching mindfulness, biofeedback, health, nutrition, and Buddhism.
+I felt that there had to be something to help clients cope with their high levels of stress and anxiety so I started accepting difficult referrals and started teaching clients some of the strategies that I’ve learned in my life to keep calm and find my center in the middle of the storm.

 Adapting Mindful Meditation principles for clients with a moderate to severe brain injury meant breaking the ideas down into manageable bits of information and teaching each part when the person shows they are ready.
 After taking a few clients through the program, some themes that worked started to emerge.
 Clients also responded very well to the meditation exercises and reported feeling relaxed, calm, and better at the end of the session.